rbrown146/Gov_Election_Analytics/index.md

 #### GDP and RDI

-Plotting scatterplots between incumbent party voteshare (popular two party vote, or PV2P) and GDP and RDI respectively shows that a positive, somewhat strong correlation exists:
+Plotting scatterplots between incumbent party voteshare (popular two party vote, or PV2P) and GDP and RDI respectively shows that a positive, moderately strong correlation exists:

 ![](./Images/GDP.png)

 ![](./Images/RDI.png)

+The graph suggests that GDP is a slightly better predictor than RDI.

 ### Week of 9/6: Past Insights